snoozeweb/snooze/docs/_build/html/_sources/general/16_Housekeeping.rst.txt

 Configuration
 -------------

-See configuration reference at :ref:`Housekeeper configuration<Housekeeper configuration>` It can also be configured in the web interface:
+See configuration reference at :ref:`Housekeeper configuration<Housekeeper-configuration>`
+It can also be configured in the web interface:

 .. figure:: images/web_housekeeping.png